benfabio/benfabio/README.md

  - 🤔 I’m looking for help with building and analyzing co-occurrence networks with R based on community tables.
  - 💬 Ask me about copepods.
 Trust me they are amazing.
 You could also ask me about: species distribution modelling (SDM), multivariate data analysis (PCA, MCA, CA, clustering, etc.), data/time series analysis, functional diversity indices, zooplankton imaging data, mapping, data vizualisation with the ggplot2 R package.
  - 📫 How to reach me: fabio.benedetti@usys.ethz.ch
- - 😄 Pronouns: he/him but some friends also call me the piglet.
  - ⚡ Fun fact: I can model climate change impacts on global marine diversity but I still can't use a bicycle (actually more of a sad fact than a fun fact).